How to build your new home stress-free

 The relationship between a builder and a homeowner is complex, and often lasts over 12 months.
 It can be filled with both highs and lows, and is rarely perfect.

 All builds can have errors and defects throughout the process as buildings, and building sites are all different.
-In a nutshell, homes are built by humans, and humans can make mistakes.
-Some mistakes stem from documentation errors, whereas others may come from a communication breakdown, unexpected site conditions or just plain and simple human error.
+Homes are built by humans, and humans can make mistakes.
+This can stem from documentation errors, whereas others may come from a communication breakdown, unexpected site conditions or just plain and simple human error.

 There is a solution